moxystudio/node-promptly/README.md

     if (err) {
         console.error('Invalid name');
         // Manually call retry
-        // The passed error have a retry method to easily prompt again. err.retry();
+        // The passed error has a retry method to easily prompt again. err.retry();
     }

-    console.log('Name is: ', value);
+    console.log('Name is:', value);
 });
 ```